d04943016/Current-Efficiency-Calculator/README.md

 python ./cd_A_script.py
 ```

-Then the terminal would shown the spectrum information, emssion pattern information, and the calculated current efficiency [cd/A].
+Then the terminal would show the spectrum information, emssion pattern information, and the calculated current efficiency [cd/A].

 <p align="center">
 <img src="./Figure/execution.png" width="800">